-Analysis & all design and considerations of shallow foundations are discussed in as per structure design.
+Analysis & all design and considerations of shallow foundations are discussed as per structure design.

 Shallow foundations are thus used to spread the load/pressure coming from the column or superstructure (That is several times the safe bearing pressure of supporting soil) horizontally so it is transmitted at a level that the soil can safely support.

-A typical deep foundation is shown as per the above figure (b).
-If Df /B 1, the foundations are called deep foundations such as piles, drilled piers/caissons, well foundations, large-diameter piers, pile raft systems.
+A typical deep foundation is shown in the above figure (b).
+If Df /B 1, the foundations are called deep foundations such as piles, drilled piers/caissons, well foundations, large-diameter piers, and pile raft systems.

 Deep foundations are much like shallow foundations except the load coming from columns or superstructure is transferred into the soil vertically.

-Brick Plain, stone, and concrete pieces can are also be used for wall footings once the loads transmitted into the soil are relatively small.
+Brick Plain, stone, and concrete pieces can also be used for wall footing once the loads transmitted into the soil are relatively small.